lauraabdul/Movie-Recommender-System-With-Deployment/README.md

 # Movie-Recommender-System-With-Deployment
 ## Introduction
-This project is a simple Movie recommender as a MachineLearning application
+This project is a simple Movie recommender as a MachineLearning application *The recommender takes the official name of the movie as an input and gives you 10 names for 10 movies that you will most probably like*

 ## Description
 * Using metadata for 5000 movies from TDMB  : [Datasets](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)